-Over the last 20 years, the percent of transit trips into downtown, during the
+Over the last 20 years, the percent of transit trips into downtown, during the morning peak period has increased from 33% to 49%.

 Calgary's Centre City generates more than 35% of the city's total non-residential tax revenue, and as a result, has been called the 'economic engine' of Calgary.
 Green Line LRT provides improved transit service connections, between north and southeast segments of Calgary, to this critical area of the city.
 Along the corridor of the Green Line there are many employment areas such as 16 Avenue N and Shepard.
 The following are a few of the employment area highlights: